 Steady Growth and Airline Deregulation: 1970-1979

-- By the end of 1974, O’Hare International Airport handled more than 37.8 million passengers on almost 695,000 flights.
+- 1974: O’Hare accommodates more than 37.8 million passengers on almost 695,000 flights.

 Designing For a New Wave of Passengers and Flights to O'Hare International Airport: 1980-1989

-- Interim International Terminal 4 opened in 1985 to make room for the construction of Terminal 1, United Airlines' future "Terminal for Tomorrow".
+- 1985: Interim International Terminal 4 opens to make room for the construction of Terminal 1.

 O'Hare International Airport Prepares for the 21st Century: 1990-1999

-- The O’Hare Command Center opened in May 1992.
+- 1992: The O’Hare Command Center (OCC) opens.

-- 1997: O’Hare serves more than 70 million passengers in 1997.
+- 1997: O’Hare serves more than 70 million passengers.

 Modernizing O'Hare Airfield to Increase Efficiency and Capacity For the Future: 2000-2009

-- 2004: O’Hare experiences its busiest year ever in 2004, handling 992,471 takeoffs and landings.
+- 2004: O’Hare experiences its busiest year to date with 992,471 takeoffs and landings.

 O'Hare International Airport Today: 2010-Present

-- On May 16, 2018- O’Hare opens first new gates in 25 years in Concourse L Extension.
+The first new gates at O’Hare in 25 years open in the Concourse L extension.